-Garrett Phillips is a gifted actor and singer who lives in Co.
+Garrett is a gifted actor and singer who lives in Co.
 Galway Ireland.
 He describes himself as driven, focused and passionate about his work and his life.
 Garrett has a unique speaking and singing voice which he uses to the full, as he takes to the stage regularly with his 18 piece big band and belts out his favourite Sinatra songs.

-Stephen is delighted to return to The Rat Pack Live - a show he has been involved with as the character of Frank Sinatra since 2005 and most recently in 2010 - an association that has taken him on tour in the US and Scandinavia and several West End runs.
+Stephen is delighted to return to The Rat Pack - a show he has been involved with as the character of Frank Sinatra since 2005 and most recently in 2010 - an association that has taken him on tour in the US and Scandinavia and several West End runs.

-In seasons at the RSC, Stephen worked with the leading directors of the time including Trevor Nunn, Michael Bogdanov, Ronald Eyre and Barry Kyle in a diversity of roles at Stratford, in London and in Nicholas Nickleby on Broadway.
+In seasons at the RSC, Stephen worked with leading directors of the time including Trevor Nunn, Michael Bogdanov, Ronald Eyre and Barry Kyle in a diversity of roles at Stratford, in London and in Nicholas Nickleby on Broadway.
 At the National Theatre he was Edmunds in Waste (dir: Roger Michell); The Reader in Luther (dir: Peter Gill); 'Cleomenes' in The Winter’s Tale (dir: Nick Hytner) and Osric and Laertes in Hamlet (dir: Richard Eyre).

 In the West End, Stephen appeared in The Lady in the Van (dir: Nick Hytner) and he played another American icon, Bobby Kennedy, in Jackie at the Queen's Theatre.
 He was in Forty Years On at Chichester Festival Theatre and had principal roles at Watford Palace and Birmingham Rep amongst others and he was most recently seen at the Finborough Theatre in the acclaimed After October in which he played Brian Guest.